cpske/programming1/git/git-assignment.md

 1. Find your project for Homework 1 ("SKE Restaurant", elab #10).
 2. Create a git repository in that directory by running `git init`.
-3. Create a `.gitignore` file in the SKE Restaurant project directory to to ignore Java class files and IDE project files.
+3. Create a `.gitignore` file in your project directory to ignore Java class files and IDE project files.
     See [Introduction to Git](intro-git) for what to put in `.gitignore`.
     **Note:** `.gitignore` **must** be in the top-level project directory, **not** in the src/ directory.
 4. Create a `README.md` file describing the project.
 It must contain at least this info:
     ```
     # SKE Restaurant
-    by Fatalai Jon
+    by Your Name

     A command line interface for a simple food ordering application.
     (Add more info about your project.)